codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ---

+Monitor Argo CD applications individually or within groups in the GitOps Apps dashboard.
+You also monitor applications in the context of their Enviroments, and as part of the Product to which they are connected.

-Monitor individual applications or groups of Argo CD applications in the GitOps Apps dashboard.
-This article focuses on individual Argo CD applications.
+This article focuses on monitoring individual Argo CD applications in the GitOps Apps dashboard.

 * **Applications**
   Monitor deployments, resources, and services of individual applications.